praveenmogili/test/README.md

 ## Problem 1

-Write psedo code of an algorithm which performs the transformations on the input file : file1
+Write pseudo code of an algorithm which performs the transformations on the input file : file1
 a. file1 to file2
 b. file2 to file3
 c. file3 to file3.json